Semi-elayedi/my-first-project/README.md

 # my-first-project
-My first GitHub project 🚀
+this is my first project